LivingMatterLab/CANN/README.md

 "On automated model discovery and a universal material subroutine"
 https://doi.org/10.1101/2023.07.19.549749

+## ArtMeat
+Valanis-Landel type & principal-stretch-based models, "Discovering the mechanics of artificial and real meat" https://doi.org/10.1016/j.cma.2023.116236

+Revision summary: we have corrected two coding mistakes that had small effects on Table 4, Figures 8, 9, 10, 11, and the text starting on page 18 bottom; the revised code, updated table, figures, and text are all in this GitHub folder; the main findings of this study are not affected by these update.

 ## Brain
 Isotropic models
 1. Invariant-based model, "Automated model discovery for human brain using Constitutive Artificial Neural Networks" https://doi.org/10.1016/j.actbio.2023.01.055